sandervenema/netzpolitik/README.md

 ln -s /path/to/this/repository/netzpolitik_uwsgi.ini netzpolitik_uwsgi.ini
 ```

-So now when we will start uswgi in emperor mode, it will know of our application.
+So now when we will start uwsgi in emperor mode, it will know of our application.
 Go ahead and try it now by executing `uwsgi /etc/uwsgi/emperor.ini`.
 It should find the vassal and start the 10 workers again.

 If you're getting permission denied errors, it's most likely because the log file cannot be created (because you run as www-data).
 In that case, fix permissions, or create the logfile in advance and fix permissions: